wutao27/GtensorSC/data/README.md

 # The Data Format:
-The input of the algorithm is a *non-negative*, *symmetric*, *square* tensor.
+The input of the algorithm is a **non-negative**, **symmetric**, **square** tensor.
 If your data do not meet these requirements, please preprocess the data.
 For the data file, each row represent one non-zero element of the tensor, with the format index1, index2, ... , value.
+The minimal index number is 1 not 0.

 ## English n-gram Data
 Please visit [here](http://www.ngrams.info) to